 - 1. Administration, board members and staff are interested in and committed to the value of professional social work education, as demonstrated by a willingness to commit agency resources to the social work field practicum process. - 2.
 Provisions are made for the allotment of staff time, for supervision, reimbursement to students for expenditures involved in rendering services (such as mileage) and professional development of staff involved in field instruction. - 3.
 Agency administration makes possible the creation and maintenance of a situation favorable for learning that is compatible with the educational objectives of the school. - 4.
-The agency has the ability to offer opportunities for a variety of educational experiences such as direct service delivery to clients as well as learning experiences working with and through other agencies, community resources and community groups. - 5.
-The agency is willing to maintain good communication with the field instructor and the university. - 6.
+The agency can offer opportunities for a variety of educational experiences such as direct service delivery to clients as well as learning experiences working with and through other agencies, community resources and community groups. - 5.
+The agency is willing to maintain good communication between the field instructor and the university. - 6.
 The agency has an available qualified field instructor(s) or will agree to the student's receiving field instruction from a qualified off-site instructor chosen by the social work program. - 7.
 The agency agrees to allow access to the field liaison for site visits with student and field instructor to monitor student progress and field activities. - 8.
-The agency agrees to schedule field hours considering the student's seminar class times. - 9.
-Employment-based field opportunities are rare and MUST be approved by the school in advance, must insure that student learning is central and must provide learning activities and field instruction that is separate from employment duties.
+The agency agrees to schedule field hours considering the student's other class times. - 9.
+Employment-based field opportunities are rare and MUST be approved by the school in advance and must ensure that student learning is central.
 See Appendix B for application. - 10.
 The agency is located in Kansas, or in a community that borders the state.